SamuelWiqvist/snpla/README.md

-## Sequential Neural Posterior and Likelihood Approximation
+## Code for: Sequential Neural Posterior and Likelihood Approximation

-This repo contains the code for the paper Sequential Neural Posterior and Likelihood Approximation arxiv-link.
+This repo contains the code for the paper *Sequential Neural Posterior and Likelihood Approximation* arxiv-link.

 The results presented in the **first** Arxiv version of this paper where generated with the code at tag `preprint1`

 ## Computer environment

-The models where implemented using `PyTorch` utilizing the packages `nflows` and `sbi`.
+The models were implemented using `PyTorch` utilizing the packages `nflows` and `sbi`.

-The models where trained and run on the `LUNARC` computer system http://www.lunarc.lu.se/, and the results where analysed on a local computer.
+The models were trained and run on the `LUNARC` computer system http://www.lunarc.lu.se/, and the results were analysed on a local computer.

 ### System settings